 There is much research which indicates carbohydrate quality may be more important than carbohydrate quantity when it comes to improving overall heart health and diabetes management.
 Additionally, although there is some positive evidence, other research which compared a conventional low energy diet to a low carbohydrate diet, indicated no difference in weight loss and HbA1c in the long-term, despite an initial greater improvement in HbA1c in the lower-carb group (Bolla et al., 2019).

 *If you are looking to undertake a low carb diet, discuss this with your Dietitian and diabetes specialists, to ensure your nutrient targets are met, medications are considered to reduce risk of hypoglycaemia and it is safely planned and monitored to reduce risk of adverse health events.

 Intermittent fasting has received increasing attention over the past few years.
 There are many approaches, but two of the most popular include:

-- 5:2: where you eat normally on 5 days and eat a low kilojoule-controlled amount on 2 days of the week
+- 5:2: where you eat ‘normally’ on 5 days and eat a low kilojoule amount on 2 days of the week

 - Time-restricted eating: where you fast for 16 hours/day and eat within an 8-hour window.

 Both ideas aim to reduce total energy intake and therefore may assist with weight loss, which can have beneficial impacts on diabetes management.
-There is also some evidence to show that it may have favourable impacts on our insulin sensitivity and blood glucose control, in addition to blood lipids, which can contribute to improved heart health.
-In saying this, most of the research into Intermittent Fasting has been conducted in animal studies and the long-term impacts are not well researched (Grajower and Horne, 2019).
+There is also some evidence to show that intermittent fasting may have favourable impacts on our insulin sensitivity and blood glucose control, in addition to blood lipids, which can contribute to improved heart health.
+In saying this, most of the research into intermittent fasting has been conducted in animal studies and the long-term impacts are not yet well researched (Grajower and Horne, 2019).